0xreid/recipes/food/KokodaFijianRawFish.md

 (Serves 8 generously)

-##Ingredients
+## Ingredients
-1 kg very fresh walu, mahimahi or snapper fillet, skinned juice of 10 limes and 3 lemons
+* 1 kg very fresh walu, mahimahi or snapper fillet, skinned
+* juice of 10 limes and 3 lemons
-2 medium-sized onions, finely diced
+* 2 medium-sized onions, finely diced
-3 red chillies, minced
+* 3 red chillies, minced
-2 cups finely chopped tomato
+* 2 cups finely chopped tomato
-several spring onions, finely sliced few stems of coriander leaves (substitute: parsley)
+* several spring onions, finely sliced
+* few stems of coriander leaves (substitute: parsley)
-4 cups coconut milk
+* 4 cups coconut milk
-½ tablespoon sea salt
+* 1/2 tablespoon sea salt
-lime wedges to serve
+* lime wedges to serve

-##Directions
+## Directions
 Cut the fish into 1 cm dice, discarding any bloody tissue.

 In a bowl, mix the fish and the citrus juices and chill to marinate for two to three hours, or until the fish is opaque.

 Drain the fish and add the onion, chilli, tomato, spring onion, coriander, coconut milk and salt.